 Placing in the top 5 of the Kazakh version of Idol back in 2002, Makpal has kept the momentum going with tracks like “Habarlaspa”, which shows off her amazing vocals.
 Her charisma and soothing voice would surely appeal to voters from all across Europe.

 This young girl knows how to slay well beyond their years!
-Ethnopop is their speciality, and that’s a specialty of Eurovision, so their masterpieces like “Zhasa, Tugan Zherim” could totally work.
+Dance-pop is their speciality, blending the modern with the traditional, and that’s a speciality of Eurovision, so their masterpieces like “Zhasa, Tugan Zherim” could totally work.
 Their music reminds me of Turkey’s old days at Eurovision, and it’s about time we got that spice back into the contest.